XiyuanWu/AI-Optimized_Battery_Management/README.md

-# Future Forward: Energy Management Innovation Showcase
+# AI-Optimized Battery Management

 <!-- ## Introduction -->

-This challenge is hosted by SPT, which is located in Riverside, CA. The theme of this challenge is "Future Forward: Energy Management Innovation Showcase".
+This challenge is hosted by SPT, which is located in Riverside, CA. The theme of this challenge is **Future Forward: Energy Management Innovation Showcase**.

 The core issue we are trying to solve is,
 > How can AI optimize the use and application of battery storage technologies in real-world energy challenges?